A-Hemeda/.NET-Roadmap/README.md

 ## Overview
 This repository is a structured roadmap for anyone looking to become a **.NET Backend Developer**.
-It contains a curated list of the best free **Arabic Resources**, organized into phases to make your learning path clear and efficient.
+Contains a list of the best free **Arabic Resources**, organized into phases to make your learning path clear and efficient.

 ## How to Use
 - Follow the roadmap phases step by step.